nexuslarptools/nexuslarpsite/README.md

 - After a successful login, the backend establishes an HttpOnly session cookie that the SPA uses for API calls.
 - The SPA verifies auth state via GET /api/v1/Users/Permission with credentials: 'include'.

+Cookie-based session details:
+- The backend issues HttpOnly cookies with the prefix `_oidc_raczylo` that represent the authenticated session and authorization context.
+- The frontend does not read token contents.
+It only checks for the presence of a cookie name starting with `_oidc_raczylo` to decide whether it should enable auth-protected queries.
+- All API requests include `credentials: 'include'` so the browser will send these cookies automatically.

 Pre-auth network gating:
 - No backend API calls are made before the user completes login in middleware/BFF mode.
 The app gates queries using an `enabled` flag and AuthLevelInfo.
 - If you author a new data hook or component, pass `{ enabled: isAuthenticated }` to the shared hooks (useGetData, useGetDataWithStale, useGetDataWitPage) or accept an `options.enabled` parameter in custom hooks and skip side effects when false.
 - Utilities like `getUserData` now accept `options.enabled` and image hooks (`useImgQuery`, `useImgBucketQuery`, `usePresignedImgQuery`) also accept `options.enabled` to avoid pre-auth network calls.

+How is `isAuthenticated` derived?
+- Primary signal: presence of a cookie whose name starts with `_oidc_raczylo` (set by the backend after login).
+- There is no OAuth callback page in BFF mode.
+The frontend does not process tokens or redirects; the backend handles the full flow and sets cookies.
+A legacy `localStorage.sessionActive` hint may exist from older builds, but it is not required and can be ignored.

 ## Environment Configuration